IDMNYU/1143B_Fall_18_ID_P_Bennett/classmate_discovery.md

 Using your classmate's 3 personal objects, input map, constant input choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references (when you can).

+Please post this to your site by Sunday evening.

 You pick the form or metaphor (NOT limited to):
 * a subway map,
 * a territory map,